mage-os-lab/module-maxmind-geoip-redirect/README.md

 - **Cron expression for IP database import** (only for local database mode): Define how often to update the local database.
 - **Last IP database import** (read-only): Shows the date of the last database download.
 - **Confirmation Redirect Popup Text**: Customize the popup message.
 Use `{{geolocated_country}}` to dynamically include the country name.
+- **Confirmation Redirect Popup accept/decline button text**: Customize the popup button text.
+- **Confirmation Redirect Popup language mode**: Select the language for pop-up texts and buttons from the current store, target store, or global language.

 ### 2. GeoLite2 Settings (global scope)